juansevargasc/juansevargasc/README.md

 - ⚡ Fun fact: ...
 -->

-> *“God is watching me.
-God don’t praise me because I beat Joe Frazier (...)
-He wants to know how do we treat each other, how do we help each other.
-So I’m going to dedicate my life to using my name and popularity to helping charities, helping people, uniting people…..we need somebody in the world to help us all make peace.
+> *"I’m going to dedicate my life to using my name and popularity to helping charities, helping people, uniting people…..we need somebody in the world to help us all make peace.
 So when I die, if there’s a heaven, I want to see it.”*
 > Muhammad Ali